gschier/hemlock/README.md

 ## About Hemlock

-Hemlock is a web application framework for [Go](https://golang.org/).
+Hemlock is a web application framework for [Go](https://golang.org/) 1.9 or newer.

 **This project is still in the proof-of-concept phase so no peeking! 🙈🙈**